 In 2008 Frank returned to Tanzania with a vision of teaching children to make art that he could sell back in Canada to fund their own school costs.
 Working with local villagers, Frank and Lynn Bird (a member of the Rotary group) were able to identify 30 disadvantaged children whose caregivers could not afford school fees, uniforms and school supplies.
 Nine little boys even walked for hours to meet Frank and Lynn when they heard about our project.
 They wanted to become part of this project that would help them to stay in school.

 With Frank’s encouragement each child made a drawing of their dream for their own future.
 In every case the children wanted to finish school and engage in jobs within their communities: doctors, teachers, store-owners and truck drivers.
 These dreams were poignantly illustrated in the children’s drawings which Frank brought back to Canada along with photographs of the children and their compelling stories.
 So, it was after that second visit to Africa that ABCD: Art Building Children’s Dreams was formed as a registered Canadian charity.

 Every two years ABCD action team members take time out of their lives for travel to Tanzania (partially at their own cost) to visit the children, their families and their schools, to personally deliver funds raised, monitor the children’s progress and collect more artwork.
 We also take a team of volunteers with us to augment the work and this helps to get so much more accomplished.
-There are now over 60 children who are being supported in achieving their dreams through completing their education.
-Some have already entered post secondary training at local colleges or apprenticeships supported by ABCD.
-Furthermore, in 10 primary schools close to 4000 children are receiving a hot breakfast before class starts thanks to the ABCD Breakfast Program funded by our generous supporters.
+There are now almost 60 children who are being supported in achieving their dreams through completing their education.
+Many have already entered post secondary education at colleges and universities!
+Furthermore, in 10 primary schools and 2 secondary schools, more than 4000 children are receiving a hot breakfast before class starts thanks to the ABCD Breakfast Program funded by our generous supporters.
 ABCD is also funding school libraries, teaching resources, computer classrooms, new toilets in schools, new kitchens in schools and other school infrastructure projects.